csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

 }
 ```

-This code is common to many audio applications, easily available online or from the Apple documentation.
-Basically, we setup the app as _PlayAndRecord_ category, then we create the AudioUnit.
-The _PlayAndRecord_ category allows receiving audio from the system and simultaneously produce audio.
+This code is common to many audio applications,
+easily available online or from the Apple documentation.
+Basically, we setup the app as _PlayAndRecord_ category,
+then we create the AudioUnit.
+The _PlayAndRecord_ category allows receiving audio from the system and
+simultaneously produce audio.

 **IMPORTANT:**

-For proper operation with Audiobus (AB) and Inter-App Audio (IAA), we must instantiate and initialize one Audio Unit (AU) only once for the entire life cycle of the app.
+For proper operation with Audiobus (AB) and Inter-App Audio (IAA),
+we must instantiate and initialize one Audio Unit (AU) only once for the entire life cycle of the app.
 To destroy and recreate the AU would involve to require more memory (for each instance).
-If the app is connected to IAA or AB it will stop responding and we will experience unpredictable behavior, which may lead to an unexpected crash.
+If the app is connected to IAA or AB it will stop responding and we will experience unpredictable behavior,
+which may lead to an unexpected crash.

 Actually there is no way to tell at runtime AB and / or IAA that the AU address has changed.
 The _InitializeAudio_ function should be called only once, unlike the run/stop functions of Csound.

 These aspects will become more clear in the following paragraphs.

 ### Initialize Csound and Communicate with it

-The **_AudioDSP.m_** class implements the entire audio structure and manages the user interface interaction with Csound. _AudioDSP_ is a subclass of _NSObject_ that is instantiated on the **_Main.storyboard_**.
-A reference to this class on the storyboard greatly facilitates connections between the GUI (_IBOutlet_ and _IBAction_) and the DSP i.e. Csound.
+The **_AudioDSP.m_** class implements the entire audio structure and manages
+the user interface interaction with Csound.
+&nbsp;_AudioDSP_ is a subclass of _NSObject_ that is instantiated on the **_Main.storyboard_**.
+A reference to this class on the storyboard greatly facilitates connections between
+the GUI (_IBOutlet_ and _IBAction_) and the DSP i.e. Csound.

-As we will see in the next section, all links are established graphically with the _Interface Builder_.
+As we will see in the next section,
+all links are established graphically with the _Interface Builder_.

 The main CSOUND structure is allocated in the _AudioDSP_ constructor and initializes the audio system.
 This approach foresees that the \_cs (CSOUND\*) class variable persists for the entire life cycle of the app.
 As mentioned, the _initializeAudio_ function should be called only once.

 ```c
 - (instancetype)init {